cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/booking-availability.md

 When at least one `subEvent` has its `bookingAvailability.type` set to `Available`, the top-level `bookingAvailability.type` will automatically be set to `Available` since there are still tickets/seats/reservations available for one or more dates.

-When all subEvents have their `bookingAvailability.type` set to `Unavailable`, the top-level `bookingAvailability.type` will also be set to `Unavailable` since this means that all tickets/seats/reservations for all dates are sold out.
+When all subEvents have their `bookingAvailability.type` set to `Unavailable`, the top-level `bookingAvailability.type` will also be set to `Unavailable` since this means that all tickets/seats/reservations for all dates are booked.

 **Events with calendarType `periodic` and `permanent`** span a larger period and have a schedule based on recurring `openingHours`.
-It is currently not possible to mark them as sold out because it is unlikely that they are completely sold out for their complete duration (especially for permanent events), and there is no way to mark a specific date or timeslot as sold out on events without a `subEvent` property at this moment.
+It is currently not possible to specify their booking availability because it is unlikely that they are completely booked for their complete duration (especially for permanent events), and there is no way to mark a specific date or timeslot as fully booked on events without a `subEvent` property at this moment.